nicodirkes/HemTracer/docs/background.rst

 .. math:: HI = C t^\alpha \sigma^\beta \, .

 They compiled five approaches to integrate this power law.
-They can be selected in the constructor of :class:`hemtracer.hemolysis_models.PowerLaw` by setting the option `integration_scheme`.
+They can be selected in the constructor of :class:`hemtracer.hemolysis_model.PowerLaw` by setting the option `integration_scheme`.
 The available options are:

 +----------------------+-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | Option               | Equation                                                                                                                                                                          |